elastic/elasticsearch-ruby/elasticsearch-transport/README.md

     Elasticsearch::Client.new url: 'https://username:password@api.server.org:4430/search'

+You can pass multiple URLs separated by a comma:

+    Elasticsearch::Client.new urls: 'http://localhost:9200,http://localhost:9201'

-Another way to configure the URL is to export the `ELASTICSEARCH_URL` variable.
+Another way to configure the URL(s) is to export the `ELASTICSEARCH_URL` variable.

 The client will automatically round-robin across the hosts (unless you select or implement a different [connection selector](#connection-selector)).